openharmony/docs/en/application-dev/media/audio-recorder.md

 }
 audioRecorder.prepare(audioRecorderConfig);
 // 4.
 Start recording.
-audioRecorder.start();                            	// The start method can be called to trigger the 'start' event callback only after the 'prepare' event callback is complete.
+audioRecorder.start();                            	// The start API can be called to trigger the 'start' event callback only after the 'prepare' event callback is complete.
 // 5.
 Pause recording.
-audioRecorder.pause();                             	// The pause method can be called to trigger the 'pause' event callback only after the 'start' event callback is complete.
+audioRecorder.pause();                             	// The pause API can be called to trigger the 'pause' event callback only after the 'start' event callback is complete.
 // 6.
 Resume recording.
-audioRecorder.resume();                             // The resume method can be called to trigger the 'resume' event callback only after the 'pause' event callback is complete.
+audioRecorder.resume();                             // The resume API can be called to trigger the 'resume' event callback only after the 'pause' event callback is complete.
 // 7.
 Stop recording.
-audioRecorder.stop();                             	// The stop method can be called to trigger the 'stop' event callback only after the 'start' or 'resume' event callback is complete.
+audioRecorder.stop();                             	// The stop API can be called to trigger the 'stop' event callback only after the 'start' or 'resume' event callback is complete.
 // 8.
 Reset recording.
-audioRecorder.reset();                              // The prepare method can be called for another recording only after the 'reset' event callback is complete.
+audioRecorder.reset();                              // The prepare API can be called for another recording only after the 'reset' event callback is complete.
 // 9.
 Release resources.
 audioRecorder.release();                           	// The AudioRecorder resource is destroyed. audioRecorder = undefined;